Resources for... William & Mary

 Single column table of collapsible items for formatting purposes.

-If a student wished to add or drop a class after the add/drop deadline, the student must petition CAS.
+If a student wishes to drop a class after the add/drop deadline, the student must petition the Committee on Academic Status (CAS) below.
 Petitions to drop classes are rarely approved except under circumstances beyond a student's control.

 Petition for a Late Withdrawal